rust-lang/rfcs/text/0000-dll-kind.md

 # Summary
 [summary]: #summary

-Extend the `#[link]` attribute by adding a new kind `kind="dll"` for use on Windows which emits idata sections for the items in the attached `extern` block, so they may be linked against without linking against an import library.
+Extend the `#[link]` attribute by adding a new kind `kind="raw-dylib"` for use on Windows which emits idata sections for the items in the attached `extern` block, so they may be linked against without linking against an import library.
 Also add a `#[link_ordinal]` attribute for specifying symbols that are actually ordinals.

 # Motivation
 [motivation]: #motivation